RicardoPinheiro03/messaging-app/README.md

 - The profile pictures should have a cloud storage where they were uploaded and retreived as necessary.

 ## Ideas for future improvments
 - Real-time interaction: having a RabbitMQ or a Redis ready and implemented for a real-time flow of sending out messages and receiving notifications.
 With this, a front-end would be necessary to be developed.
-This way, the solution would be fully scalable, with maybe with creation of MicroServices to even better up that scenario.
+This way, the solution would be fully scalable, with maybe with creation of micro-services to even better up that scenario.

 - Deployment on cloud: it is the best way to test out the implementation.
 This would also imply to have better security (and not having the passwords or connection strings to the database, for instance, exposed on the code).